Wonderland – The Journey Home Begins

 Me and Elbie making Katie’s trail of leaves

-On the day of the shoot we set out as early as we could.
+The following morning we set out as early as we could.
 It was just the four of us, the original gang from the very first pictures back in 2009.
-I sat in the van staring out the window clutching my precious hood made of leaves, while the step ladder and equipment jangled and shook in the back.
-Arriving at the location it felt so good to only have a few things to carry, so we marched off into the wet mud carrying the giant yellow leaf cloak between us.
+I sat in the van staring out the window, clutching my precious hood made of leaves, while the step ladder and equipment jangled and shook in the back.
+Arriving at the location it felt so good to only unpack a few basic things as we marched off into the wet mud, carrying the giant yellow leaf cloak between us.

-I rarely shoot two pictures that look similar, but in this case there is a deliberate transition across the three frames I have chosen to portray this part of the story.
-I imagined them as film stills of Katie’s journey, and intended them to express the physical aspect of her traveling towards us.
-That is why the first was framed from a distance with the emphasis on the landscape and the direction of her path; I suppose I saw this as her turning point.
-The trail of leaves was to express her movement – without realising it, these connecting trails of powdered colour, fabric or flowers have become something I constantly re-create in my works, and is my way of depicting motion within a single frame.
-The sequence was about Katie hurrying away from the Queen’s Centurion with the precious key.
-Its why I choose to make a cloak instead of a dress, the pictures are about her protecting the key, and Katie’s need to pass through the woods unseen.
-I love the fact that although she appears almost anonymous, the bright blaze of yellow betrays her – as though her light and goodness is shining through the disguise.
-I’m sure by now you think I sounds like a babbling fool, but trust me I know what I mean!
+I rarely shoot two pictures that look similar, but in this case there is a deliberate transition across the three frames I have chosen to portray for this part of the story.
+I imagined them as cinematic film stills of Katie’s journey, and intended them to express the physical aspect of her traveling towards us.
+That is why the first was framed from a distance with the emphasis on the landscape and the direction of her path.
+Throughout the series I often use trails of flowers, coloured powder or in this case leaves as way of depicting motion within a single frame.
+The sequence was intended as Katie hurrying away from the Centurion after taking the precious Queen’s key.
+I choose to make a cloak instead of a dress, as I imagined it as her attempt to pass through the woods unseen under it’s protection.
+But like all good fairy tales I wanted her light to shine through the disguise, betraying her with a shimmering path of golden yellow left in her wake.
+A symbol of a pure soul I suppose is the only way I can explain what I was trying to portray.

-For the second shot I positioned Katie closer, she appears in a dream-like state, sleepwalking as though under a heavy spell, moving yet unconscious of her surroundings.
-It is here the key around her neck is now visible; I wanted it to be seen to be guiding her as much as she was protecting it.
+For the second shot I brought the camera in closer, framing Katie in a dream-like state with the Queen’s key around her neck.
+I wanted it to be seen as guiding her as much as she was protecting it.
+I imagined her sleepwalking as though under a heavy spell, moving forward yet unconscious of her surroundings.
 I love the solitude of the picture and how lost and alone she seems; yet by the very nature of her clothes she will always be a part of the woods.
-This is how I have always felt since losing mum, the woods are the only place where I can feel calm and pull myself together on the bad days when I miss her the most.
-In short, I wanted the second picture to be a moment of quiet contemplation before the final awakening of Katie’s close up.
+This is how I have always felt since losing mum, the woods are the only place where I can feel calm and pull myself together on the bad days, when I miss her the most.
+In short, I wanted this second picture to be a moment of quiet contemplation before the final awakening of Katie’s close up.